You Bet Your Life: 1980–1981: Buddy Hackett

-In 1980, Buddy Hackett hosted a new version produced by Hill-Eubanks Productions, and syndicated by MCA.
+In 1980, Buddy Hackett hosted a new version produced by Hill-Eubanks Productions, and syndicated by MCA, who licensed the format and IP from NBC.
 Fenneman's announcer/sidekick role was taken over by nightclub entertainer Ron Husmann.

 The show would begin with Hackett performing a brief stand up routine followed by a brief chat with Husmann.
 Three individual contestants appeared on each episode, one at a time.
 The contestants were interviewed by Hackett and then played a true or false quiz of five questions in a particular category.
 The first correct answer to a question earned $25, and the amount doubled with each subsequent correct answer.
 After the fifth question, the contestant could opt to try to correctly answer a sixth question to triple their winnings; however, if the contestant was incorrect, their earnings were cut in half.
 Additionally, the secret word was still worth $100, and if anyone said it, each contestant on that episode won $100.

 The contestant with the most money returned at the end of the show to meet "Leonard", the prize duck (If there was a tie, they would be asked a question with a numeric answer, which they wrote down, and whoever was closest without going over won).
 The contestant then stopped a rotating device, causing a plastic egg to drop out which concealed the name of a bonus prize, one of which was a car.

 Some episodes had celebrities, including George Fenneman, Phil Harris, and Greg Evigan appear as contestants; each played for a member of the studio audience.

-1988: Richard Dawson

-Richard Dawson hosted a pilot, which taped on August 3, 1988 for NBC.
-However, it was not picked up as a series.

-Teams of two unrelated players came out one team at a time and were asked three questions, either $100, $150 or $200.
-Later, both teams came out and played four questions each at either $200, $300 or $400.
-The team with the most money at the end of this round went onto a bonus game.
-The secret word was around, but since it was never guessed, it's unknown whether the duck survived for this pilot, but Richard told one couple one the pilot "if you say the secret word you'll win $100 each" so based on that it's assumed the secret word was worth $200.

-In the bonus game, sidekick Steve Carlson read questions with either true or false answers.
-The players locked in their answers over a 30 second period.
-If the players match on 5 answers and their matched answer is correct, the team won $5,000.
-If they don't reach five, they earn $200 per correct match.